SMcGregor199/SMcGregor199/README.md

 I took an unconventional path into tech: I earned a Ph.D. in African American Studies & English before teaching myself to code.
 Even though my career shifted, the intellectual commitments remain — I still build with the same care, curiosity, and respect for complexity that guided my research in Black cultural history.

-I work in **JavaScript, TypeScript, React, Node.js, Express.js, and PHP**,
+I work in **JavaScript, TypeScript, React, Node.js, Express.js, and SQL**,
 with a deep focus on **accessibility, performance, and human-centered design**.

 Today, I’m creating at the intersection of **education, AI, and creative computation** —